alyssaq/scribblepic/README.md

 http://www.scribblepic.appspot.com

+## Running webserver ##
+You can run the development web server either via GoogleAppEngineLauncher or command line.

+Command Line to start at port 8000:
+*Note: Assumes that GoogleAppEngineLauncher has created a symlink to dev_appserver.py
+> dev_appserver.py appengine_content/ --skip_sdk_update_check=yes --port=8000 --admin_port=8009

 ## Compiling ##
 For productivity, coffeescript and less have been choosen and must be compiled into their respective js and css files for deployment.